-Released on April 25, 1945: A girl headed for Hollywood in search of fame discovers that all the good movie parts are going to the dogs.
+Released on April 25, 1945: (running time 58 minutes) A girl headed for Hollywood in search of fame discovers that all the good movie parts are going to the dogs.

 Directed by Alexis Thurn-Taxis

-The Actors: James Ellison (Larry Winters), Wanda McKay (Martha Manning), Franklin Pangborn (Reggie), Ralph Morgan (B.B.
-Lavish and Richard Lavish. ), June Clyde (Gloria Devine), Leon Belasco (Cedric Borris), Karin Vengay (Ann Mason), Emmett Lynn (Mortimer M. 'Pops' Barkley), Matty Fain (Turk), Robert Greig (Jenkins), Vera-Lewis (Fanny), Charles Williams (Chick Jones), Michael Romanoff (Prince Romanoff, owner of Romanoff), William 'Billy' Benedict (Joe, newsboy), Lillian Bronson (Abigail Wrighthouse), Roy Bucko (cowboy playing cards), Lou Crocker (doctor), John Elliott (judge), Claire James (secretary), Charles Jordan (Charles Jordan), Donald Kerr (assistant director), Charles Middleton (Wilson, Abigail's lawyer), Jack Raymond (studio gateman), Cyril Ring (attorney Richard Hudson), Dewey Robinson (banana surprise customer), Hal Taggart (casting director), Ray Whitley (Tex), Matt Willis (set crew member).
+The Actors: James Ellison (Larry Winters), Wanda McKay (Martha Manning), Franklin Pangborn (Reggie, soda jerk), Ralph Morgan (B.B.
+Lavish / Richard Lavish ), June Clyde (Gloria Devine), Leon Belasco (Cedric Oscar Borris, director), Karin Vengay (Ann Mason), Emmett Lynn (Mortimer M. 'Pops' Barkley), Matty Fain (Turk), Robert Greig (Jenkins), Vera-Lewis (Fanny), Charles Williams (Chick Jones), Michael Romanoff (Prince Romanoff, owner of Romanoff), William 'Billy' Benedict (Joe, newsboy), Lillian Bronson (Abigail Wrighthouse), Roy Bucko (cowboy playing cards), Lou Crocker (doctor), John Elliott (judge), Claire James (secretary), Charles Jordan (Charles Jordan), Donald Kerr (assistant director), Charles Middleton (Wilson, Abigail's lawyer), Jack Raymond (studio gateman), Cyril Ring (defense attorney Richard Hudson), Dewey Robinson (banana surprise customer), Hal Taggart (casting director), Ray Whitley (Tex), Matt Willis (set crew member)

 Free Download of the old movie Hollywood and Vine